Corymbia kombolgiensis

-Corymbia kombolgiensis, commonly known as the scarp gum or the paper-fruited bloodwood, is a species of small tree that is endemic to the Northern Territory.
+Corymbia kombolgiensis, commonly known as scarp gum or paper-fruited bloodwood, is a species of small tree that is endemic to the Northern Territory.
 It has smooth bark, sometimes with rough, tessellated bark near the base, linear to narrow lance-shaped adult leaves, flower buds usually in groups of seven, white flowers and cylindrical to barrel-shaped fruit.

 Description

 Corymbia kombolgiensis is a tree that typically grows to a height of 12 m and forms a lignotuber.
 It has smooth creamy white to brownish bark, sometimes with rough, grey, tessellated bark on the lower part of the trunk.
 Young plants and coppice regrowth have egg-shaped to elliptical leaves that are 45-90 mm long and 20-60 mm wide on a short petiole.
 Adult leaves are the same shade of slightly glossy green on both sides, linear to narrow lance-shaped, 80-210 mm long and 6-10 mm wide, tapering to a petiole 4-16 mm long.
 The flower buds are usually arranged in leaf axils on a branched peduncle up to 10 mm long, each branch of the peduncle with usually with seven, sometimes up to thirteen buds on pedicels 5-15 mm long.
 Mature buds are smooth and glossy, oval to pear-shaped, 4-6 mm long and 3-5 mm wide with a rounded operculum.
 Flowering has been observed in August, October and November and the flowers are white.
 The fruit is a woody, cylindrical to barrel-shaped capsule 8-10 mm long and 4-8 mm wide and thin-walled, with the valves enclosed in the fruit.